-Few people feel fully prepared when they are named a Personal Representative (an Executor, or Executrix) in a loved one’s will.
-They are often worried about knowing how to probate an estate, what to do, and when to do it.
-And about making mistakes.
+Few people feel fully prepared when they are named an executor or executrix in a relative’s will.
+They are often worried about knowing how to probate an estate, what to do, and when.
+They may also be concerned about making mistakes.

-These worries are common, and completely understandable.
-Legal processes are daunting to most people to begin with, and figuring out how to probate an estate while grieving the loss of a loved one is even more so.
-On top of that, Personal Representatives can be held personally financially responsible when they make a mistake that results in a loss for the estate, making it sometimes an even more stressful experience.
+These are typical worries that are entirely understandable.
+Legal processes are daunting to most people to begin with, and figuring out how to probate an estate while grieving a loss is even more so.
+On top of that, Executors can be held personally financially responsible when they make a mistake that results in a loss for the estate, making it sometimes an even more stressful experience.

-Time and again we’ve seen people make these easily avoidable mistakes, mistakes that cost them time and money, when probating an estate:
+Time and again, we have seen people make these easily avoidable mistakes, mistakes that cost them time and money, when probating an estate.

-We know that making decisions and figuring out legal processes while you are adjusting to the loss of a loved one is overwhelming.
-But the single biggest mistake you can make when probating an estate is waiting.
-It’s a mistake that can cost the estate money if you miss the discount window of 90 days for the Pennsylvania Inheritance Tax.
-And it can cost you personally if someone with an interest in the estate complains that your procrastination cost the estate – if their complaint is found valid, you could be required to personally pay money in the form of a surcharge.
+We know that making decisions and figuring out legal processes while adjusting to a loss is overwhelming.
+However, the single biggest mistake you can make when probating an estate is waiting.
+This mistake can cost the estate money if you miss the discount window of 90 days for the Pennsylvania Inheritance Tax.
+It can also cost you personally if someone with an interest in the estate complains that your procrastination costs the estate – if their complaint is found valid, you could be required to pay money in the form of a surcharge personally.

-As a Personal Representative of a will in Pennsylvania, you are not required to hire an attorney to guide you through probating an estate and estate administration.
-But our experience is that most do.
-And you should make the decision about whether or not to hire an attorney promptly after your loved one’s death.
+As an Executor of a will in Pennsylvania, you are not required to hire an attorney to guide you through probating an estate and estate administration.
+Still, in our experience, most people do.
+You should decide whether or not to hire an attorney promptly after you become the Executor of someone’s will.
 When you involve an attorney in the earliest stage of estate administration, they are more easily able to help you avoid costly mistakes and wasted time in the probate process.

-If you wait until you are overwhelmed or struggling in the later stages of estate administration to hire an attorney, it’s likely they will spend more time and effort correcting mistakes than they would have needed to if they had been involved earlier.
+Suppose you wait until you are overwhelmed or struggling in the later stages of estate administration to hire an attorney.
+In that case, they will likely spend more time and effort correcting mistakes than they would have needed to if they had been involved earlier.

-Many, many attorneys will take on Personal Representatives of a will as clients.
-Maybe even most.
+Many attorneys will take on Executors of a will as clients.
 Unfortunately, too many do so without the experience they need to help you with estate administration as effectively as a lawyer with more probate experience.

 A probate lawyer with decades of experience, who has been called in to take over countless estates that weren’t handled correctly, and who is called on to testify as an expert in estate administration matters is clearly going to be able to help guide you through probating an estate much more effectively than a lawyer who has handled a handful of estates for friends and acquaintances.